 Plain of Jars History

-Some of the jars do look like they’re made of cement and have been moulded, but they are actually calcified river sediment.
+Some of the jars do look like they’re made of cement and have been molded, but they are actually calcified river sediment.

 The jars were tracked back to a quarry close to Phonsavan- you can read about this later in this post.
 It was this quarry that was used during the Vietnam War by the Lao Nation / Pathet Laos, who were the communist political movement.
 They hid in both natural and man-made caves in the quarry.